School Library

 Key Stage 3

 From the very first lesson, we begin to use the correct musical vocabulary and language.
 This will help embed the essential knowledge required to develop effortlessly in the subject of Music.
 The curriculum is designed to be a ‘musical journey’ of basic ability, both practical and theoretical, progressing onto more complex and integral music skills.
-The learners are encouraged to participate in Extra Curricular Activities (ECAs) such as: Rock Band, Guitar Playing, Ukulele Club, Keyboard Skills, Drums and Rhythm, Choir and Music Technology & Recording (TBC).
+Pupils are welcome to participate in Extra Curricular Activities such as Music Club and Choir.

 Key Stage 4 – Years 10/11